Chapter 06 // Primitives

 The man-in-the-middle attack showed that key exchange without authentication is dangerously incomplete.
 Mallory can transparently hijack the conversation because Diffie-Hellman proves nothing about identity.

 Closing the identity gap requires a different kind of cryptography.
 Instead of a shared secret, each party needs a public key that anyone can see and a private key that only they hold.
-That is asymmetric encryption, the subject of Chapter 9.
-Combined with digital signatures (Chapter 10), it gives us the tools to authenticate key exchanges and build the secure channels the modern internet depends on.
+That is asymmetric encryption, the subject of Chapter 7.
+Combined with digital signatures (also Chapter 7), it gives us the tools to authenticate key exchanges and build the secure channels the modern internet depends on.

 Up Next